Belgium

 Changing the timezone of cacti graphs using rrdtool

-Posted in Linux, Work on April 6th, 2010 by nicolas
+Posted in Linux, Work on April 6th, 2010 by Nicolas

 I’ve recently come accross an interesting problem while trying to use a cacti install running on a server located in Europe in order to monitor, generate and export statistics to be read by people in Central America.
 Indeed, the generated graphs indicated CET time while the people for whom the graphs were interested expected UTC-6 time.